Sam Carrick, right, battles for the puck with Ryan Lindgren...

 Sam Carrick, right, battles for the puck with Ryan Lindgren during Rangers training camp at the team's training facility in Greenburgh, N.Y., on Sept.
 21. Credit: Neil Miller

 And then, suddenly, he was rescued.
-A couple of days before the NHL trade deadline in March, the Ducks included him in a three-team trade that sent he and Adam Henrique to the Edmonton Oilers in a deal that netted the Ducks a first round pick in 2024 and a conditional pick in 2025.
+A couple of days before the NHL trade deadline in March, the Ducks sent Carrick and Adam Henrique to the Edmonton Oilers in a three-team trade that netted the Ducks a first-round pick in 2024 and a conditional pick in 2025.

-Just like that, Carrick, 32, and Henrique, 34, went from one of the league’s worst teams to an Oilers team that would end up going to the Stanley Cup Finals, losing in seven games to the eventual champion, Florida.
+Just like that, Carrick, 32, and Henrique, 34, went from one of the league’s worst teams to an Oilers team that wound up losing to Florida in seven games in the Stanley Cup Final.

-“It really felt like a refresh of the career,’’ Carrick said Friday of his trade to Edmonton.
-“It's some dark days there when you're halfway through the season and you're out of the playoff picture and you don't have anything to play for.’’
+“It really felt like a refresh of the career,’’ Carrick said Friday.
+“It’s some dark days there when you’re halfway through the season and you’re out of the playoff picture and you don’t have anything to play for.’’

-Carrick appeared in 10 playoff games for the Oilers — the first playoff games of his NHL career — and then he signed a three-year, $3 million contract with the Rangers this summer as a free agent, joining the Blueshirts to replace the departed Barclay Goodrow as the fourth-line center.
+Carrick appeared in 10 playoff games for the Oilers — the first playoff games of his NHL career — and then signed a three-year, $3 million contract with the Rangers as a free agent, replacing the departed Barclay Goodrow as the fourth-line center.

-“He’s a guy that we're going to count on for faceoffs, penalty kill, some physicality, and just a little bit edge to his game,’’ Rangers coach Peter Laviolette said Friday.
-“There's definitely a need, and a role for that on our team — guys that go out there and play with an edge, and when the game's on the line, be able to deliver.’’
+“He’s a guy that we’re going to count on for faceoffs, penalty kill, some physicality and just a little bit of edge to his game,’’ Rangers coach Peter Laviolette said Friday.
+“There’s definitely a need and a role for that on our team — guys that go out there and play with an edge, and when the game’s on the line, be able to deliver.’’

-Carrick had eight goals, three assists and 90 penalty minutes in 61 games for Anaheim last season, and another two goals, three assists and 12 penalty minutes in 16 games for Edmonton after the trade.
-He won 53.4 percent of his faceoffs for both teams.
+Carrick had eight goals, three assists and 90 penalty minutes in 61 games for Anaheim last season and two goals, three assists and 12 penalty minutes in 16 games for Edmonton after the trade.
+He won 53.4% of his faceoffs for both teams.

-In his first preseason game with the Rangers on Thursday against the Bruins, the 6-0, 202-pound Carrick centered a line with 6-7, 241-pound Adam Edstrom and 6-8, 255-pound Matt Rempe on his wings.
-The line outshot its opponents 5-2, and produced Edstrom’s empty-net goal that sealed the Rangers’ 5-2 victory.
+In his first preseason game with the Rangers on Thursday against the Bruins, the 6-foot, 202-pound Carrick centered a line with 6-7, 241-pound Adam Edstrom and 6-8, 255-pound Matt Rempe on his wings.
+The line produced Edstrom’s empty-net goal that sealed the Rangers’ 5-2 victory.

 “For the fourth line, we don’t want to just play a couple minutes a night and not really help out the team,’’ Carrick said.
 “We want to be a line that can go there, create energy every shift, be reliable, [so the coaches can] put us out there on defensive zone draws.